amrelshinawy1/farm-task/README.md

           For **driving distance** Google Maps can be used (https://developers.google.com/maps/documentation/distance-matrix/overview).<br/>
           You are also welcome to use other service.
+          // here i used postGIS that has functions to calculate disctance betwwen two points in the database which i think it simple and easy

     - The user should be able to get list **sorted** by
         - **name** (a to z)